Dr. Eunjung Choi

 With excellent record of both research and piano performance/pedagogy, Dr. Eunjung Choi cooperates our music department to foster Claflin students as a visionary leader and provides her service to music education field.

-Dr. Eunjung Choi, a native of Seoul, South Korea, currently serves as Associate Professor of Piano and Coordinator of Keyboard Studies at Claflin University in Orangeburg, South Carolina, where she administers the keyboard program as well as teaches applied piano, class piano, piano pedagogy and literature, and music appreciation courses.
+Dr. Eunjung Choi, a native of Seoul, South Korea, currently serves as Associate Professor of Piano and Coordinator of Keyboard Studies at Claflin University in Orangeburg, South Carolina, where she administers the keyboard program as well as teaches applied piano, class piano, piano pedagogy/literature, and music appreciation courses.
 Most recently, Dr. Choi was selected to be one of four recipients for the FY 2023 Fellowship award from the South Carolina Arts Commission.
 In addition, she was awarded a 2021 SC Humanities Planning Grant to present lecture-recital series to South Carolina audiences.
 She was also awarded a 2021 South Carolina Arts Commission Arts Project Support Grant to make her CD, titled “Celebrating Women Composers.”
 Other performance projects have included a 2016 South Carolina Arts Commission Quarterly Grant to make her solo CD, titled “Inside Out: A Journey,” and a Major Grant from The Humanities Council SC for the lecture-recital series, “Promoting South Carolina African-American Composers' Classical Music.”
 Videos from the lecture-recital series may be viewed at https://www.youtube.com/watch?v=fKy570QZxUg.